dcomtois/summarytools/README.md

 parameter it in 3 distinct ways:

-  - To filter rows by their order of appearance, we use a numerical vector; `rows = 1:10` will only show the frequencies for the first 10 values
+  - To filter rows by their order of appearance, we use a numerical vector; `rows = 1:10` will show the frequencies for the first 10 values only
-  - To filter rows by their names, we either use
+  - To filter rows by their names, we can use
       - a character vector specifying the exact row names we wish to keep in the results
       - a single character string which will be used as a regular expression to select the matching column(s); see `?regex` for more information on regular expressions

-To account for the frequencies of all unshown values, the “(Other)” row is automatically added.
+To account for the frequencies of unshown values, the “(Other)” row is automatically added.

-Used in combination with the `order` argument, this subsetting feature can be quite practical.
-For a character variable containing a large number of distinct values, showing only the most frequent can be achieved easily:
+Used in combination with the `order` argument, the subsetting feature can be quite practical.
+For a character variable containing a large number of distinct values, showing only the most frequent is easily
+done:

 ``` r
 freq(tobacco$disease, order = "freq", rows = 1:5)